Credit Reporting Privacy Code (New Zealand): Rule 6: Access to Credit Information

 This rules states that an individual has the right of access to all of their Credit Information held by a credit reporter, and when provided with this information, the credit reporter must advise the individual that under rule 7, the individual may request the correction of that information.

 The Code and the Privacy Commissioner have made it quite clear that an individual has the right of access to ones Credit information, and not just merely one's credit report, as Credit information (as defined under the Code) includes far more information, such as an access log, credit score, and even the credit reporters internal file notes.

 While the Privacy Act does not allow a credit reporter to refuse an access request due to not using an official application form, unfortunately most creditor reporters do not abide by this.
 Legally, all they need is your full name, and your date of birth to identify your credit record, plus some ID to legally obtain your credit record.

 Furthermore, section 7 of the Code states that the credit reporter is not able to charge for providing this information, unless the individual requests the information be provided within 5 working days, in which case a reasonable charge may be made.

-Despite the Code expressly stating the 5 working days, credit reporter both Veda and Dun & Bradstreet instead use a time period of 20 working days contrary to this law.